Territory (song): Music video

-A music video was filmed for the single which features the band playing and walking through the desert, often daubed in Dead Sea mud, intercut with footage of slums and favelas and footage from Israel and the Palestinian territory: armed Israeli soldiers and policemen, pro-Palestinian graffiti, Bedouins, Haredim kissing the stones of the Western Wall, pages of the Qur'an and the Hebrew Bible and Christian ceremonies in the Old City of Jerusalem.
-It ends with a newspaper clip about the signing of the Oslo Accords and a walking soldier.
+Filmed in Israel and Palestine around the time of the signing of the Oslo Accords, the music video for "Territory" represents the Israeli–Palestinian conflict.
+In the video, the band performs near the Dead Sea, becoming covered in mud.
+This is intercut with footage of armed Israeli soldiers and police, pro-Palestinian graffiti, band members drinking tea with Arabs, Bedouins, Haredim kissing the stones of the Western Wall, pages of the Qur'an and the Hebrew Bible, and Christian ceremonies in the Old City of Jerusalem.
+It ends with videos of a newspaper clipping of the signing of the Oslo Accords, a soldier, and the silhouette of the band standing in the sea.

 The video, directed by Paul Rachman, was released to TV stations in October 1993.
 It won the International Viewer's Choice award for best video (Brazil) at the 1994 MTV Video Music Awards.
 In 1995 it was released on the VHS Third World Chaos, which was re-released on DVD in 2002 as part of Chaos DVD.

+In 2019, Sepultura was denied entry to Lebanon, causing the group to cancel a scheduled performance in Beirut.
+Their entry was denied by Lebanese General Security, possibly due to the group previously having visited Israel during the production of the "Territory" music video.
+Under Lebanese visa policy, individuals who have visited Israel may be detained if they enter Lebanon.
+Organizers of the canceled event shared "we were told [by authorities] that the issue is delicate as it relates to insulting Christianity, that the band members are devil worshipers, that they held a concert in Israel, that they filmed a video clip supporting Israel"—accusations the promoter denied.
+In a statement, the band said: "In 35 years of history, it was the first time we had our entry blocked in a country by a false interpretation of our purposes and values since our intention has always been to promote unity and freedom of expression through music, without making any political, racial or religious distinction."